About Elsa

 My facilitation is spacious and precise.
 We slow down enough to perceive what’s actually happening, then move.

 Sometimes that looks like guiding a leadership team through a stuck moment until the next true move is visible to everyone.
-Sometimes it’s with an individual, partnering with them to surface insights and explore ways of engaging with tension, accelerated momentum and transitions, that deepen their work and leave them feeling more resourced.
-Other times it's with a cohort, learning the capabilities of wayfinding in their personal lives—attentional practices, negative capability (how to be in not-knowing without anxious doing), and the discipline of harvesting and transmuting a variety of experience so it becomes embodied and tacit know-how.
+Sometimes it’s with an individual, partnering with them to surface insights and explore ways of engaging with tension, uncertainty, and transitions, that deepen their work and leave them feeling more resourced.

 Values